- WHERE TO stay

 - REQUEST A visitors guide

-The Stickley Museum also offers a variety of educational programs throughout the year including lectures, workshops, family days, and holiday programs.
-Exhibitions and exhibition catalogues, which include new scholarship, are produced annually.
+Guided tours take visitors through Stickley’s dream home and provide an in-depth look at his life and work.
+The museum also offers a variety of educational programs throughout the year including lectures, workshops, family days, and holiday programs.

 Of Special Note: